 storage of their instrument(s), stand, etc, this would be possible.

 The price of the Summer School is £659.
 This includes all meals, accommodation and tuition.

 You will need to bring your instrument(s) and a music stand labelled with your name.
 Bed

 linen is provided in the study bedrooms but you will need to bring your own towels and

 toiletries.
 If you are travelling a long distance and want to lighten your load, we can offer a limited number of towels for hire for the week for the sum of £10.

 You are guaranteed a minimum of 4 tutored pieces with nearly 4 hours of tuition on each

 piece, spread over 3 sessions during the week.

-Most students prefer to opt for 5 out of a maximum of 6 tutored pieces but if a student
+Most participants prefer to opt for 5 out of a maximum of 6 tutored pieces but if a participant

 would like to have 6, this will be accommodated if at all possible.
 You will be given a